Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 Booking.com

-Booking sites can be some of the most cumbersome when it comes to the huge amounts of information they have to host.
-Maybe this is an issue your own website shares, especially if you offer a core service that can vary from job to job e.g. home improvements.
-A mobile-optimised site is key to omnichannel success and when Booking.com discovered half of all user journey’s started from mobile, it upped its mobile optimisation game.
-The result was it’s easy to use site with clear fold-away menus, drop-down hotel descriptions and easy to use fields for visitors to input their dates.
+Booking sites can be some of the most cumbersome because of the huge amounts of information they have to host.
+This may be an issue your own website shares, especially if you offer a core service that can vary from job to job, e.g. home improvements.
+A mobile-optimised site is key to omnichannel success, and when Booking.com discovered half of all user journeys started from mobile, it upped its mobile optimisation game.
+The result was an accessible site with clear fold-away menus, drop-down hotel descriptions and easy-to-use fields for visitors to input dates.

 Schuh